Singing Materials: Initial experiments in applying sonification to phonon spectra: Conclusions

 \section{Conclusions}

 In this work, we have presented an initial investigation into how established sonification strategies can be applied to phonon data describing the atomic-scale vibrations of crystalline materials.
 To support this, we developed the \texttt{SingingMaterials} Python package, which is built on the \texttt{Strauss} sonification toolkit, to provide a flexible and extensible framework for exploring these approaches.
 Results from a user evaluation study demonstrate that listeners are able to distinguish differences in material properties from sonified phonon data.
-In particular, accuracy for the stiffness task was significantly above random for all methods, whereas performance for the mass difference task was more variable, with only the spectral approach showing significant results.
+In particular, accuracy for the stiffness task was significantly above random for all methods, whereas performance for the mass difference task was more variable, with only the spectral approach showing a significant result.

-These results provide a foundation for the further use of sonification in materials modelling and highlight the importance of carefully balancing data fidelity and user engagement.
-Future work will develop new sonification strategies for application to phonon data, and apply these approaches to more complex materials systems.
-It would be particularly interesting to consider defect systems, as these are of significant interest in the materials science community, and introduce localised vibrational modes that are challenging to identify through standard visualisation techniques.
+These results provide a foundation for the further use of sonification in materials modelling.
+They highlight the importance of carefully balancing data fidelity and user engagement, and the importance of providing appropriate user guidance when conveying more complex physical relationships.
+Future work will explore additional sonification strategies for application to phonon data, and apply these approaches to time-dependent spectra in non-equilibrium systems.
+It would also be interesting to consider defect systems, as these are of significant interest in the materials science community, and introduce localised vibrational modes that are challenging to identify through standard visualisation techniques.